-Source RPS Study 2010
+Source: RPS Study 2010.

-4.29 The Waste Core Strategy is required to show how it will provide sufficient capacity to meet these projected needs.
-Within the East Midlands Regional plan, there are indicative estimates of the minimum amount of waste treatment capacity that each Waste Planning Authority is expected to provide over the next 15 years but this does not take account of existing capacity.
+4.29 Within the East Midlands Regional plan, there are indicative estimates of the minimum amount of waste management capacity that each Waste Planning Authority is expected to provide to 2025 but this does not take account of existing capacity.
 This apportionment is based on meeting existing national and regional targets for municipal waste recycling and landfill reduction.
 No provision is made for any additional recycling of commercial and industrial or construction and demolition waste.
+The Waste Core Strategy is therefore required to show how it will provide sufficient capacity to meet projected recycling, recovery & disposal needs.
+No specific provision is made for re-use as the Waste Core Strategy cannot provide facilities for this.